 Are wall studs enough to hold the hammock?

-Your hammock probably comes with instruction according to its length.
+Your hammock probably comes with instructions according to its length.
 Go through that before you mount.

 What to do if I don’t want to damage or drill the wall?